poviolabs/PovioKit/PovioKit/Classes/Utilities/AttributedStringBuilder/README.md

 label.attributedText = attributedText
 ```

-Using `AttributedStringBuilder` we can simply into:
+Using `AttributedStringBuilder` we can simplify into:

 ```SWift
 let label = UILabel()